stephenberry/glaze/docs/options.md

 #### `null_terminated`
 When `true` (default), Glaze assumes input buffers are null-terminated, enabling certain optimizations.
 Set to `false` for non-null-terminated buffers with a small performance cost.

+`glz::read` derives this for you from the buffer type: a resizable buffer that does not keep a terminator of its own (a `std::vector<char>`, or a container shaped like `QByteArray`) is read with bounds regardless of what you asked for.
+A non-resizable buffer such as a `std::string_view` is taken at your word, so a view over memory with no terminator needs `null_terminated = false`.
+See also `is_padded`, a separate promise about readable slack past the end.

 #### `comments`
 Enable JSONC-style comment parsing (`//` and `/* */`).